radareorg/radare2-book/search_bytes/intro.md

 # Searching for Bytes

 The radare2 search engine is based on work done by esteve, plus multiple features implemented on top of it.
-It supports multiple keyword searches, binary masks, hexadecimal.
-It automatically flags search hit entries to ease future referencing.
+It supports multiple keyword searches, binary masks, and hexadecimal values.
+It automatically creates flags for search hit locations ease future referencing.

 Search is initiated by `/` command.

     [0x00000000]> /?